anaseto/boohu/README.md

 In case it actually becomes something, it would be a different game (Harmonist).**

 Harmonist is a stealth coffee-break roguelike game.
+The game has a heavy focus on tactical positioning, light and noise mechanisms, making use of various terrain types and cones of view for monsters.
+Aiming for a replayable streamlined experience, the game avoids complex inventory management and character building, relying on items and player adaptability for character progression.

-*Your friend Shaedra got captured by some nasty people while she was trying to retrieve a powerful magara artifact that was stolen from the great magara-specialist Marevor Helith.
-As a gawalt monkey, you don't understand much why people complicate so much their lives caring about artifacts and the like, but one thing is clear: you have to rescue your friend, somewhere to be found in the eighth floor of this Underground area, if what you heard the guards say is true.*
+*Your friend Shaedra got captured by nasty people from the Dayoriah Clan while she was trying to retrieve a powerful magara artifact that was stolen from the great magara-specialist Marevor Helith.
+As a gawalt monkey, you don't understand much why people complicate so much their lives caring about artifacts and the like, but one thing is clear: you have to rescue your friend, somewhere to be found in this Underground area controlled by the Dayoriah Clan.
+If what you heard the guards say is true, Shaedra's imprisoned on the eighth floor.
+You are small and have good night vision, so you hope the infiltration will go smoothly...*

 TODO: update the rest of the README.md when there is a website for the new game.